bigeasy/cadence/diary.md

 Okay, I'm feeling like the leading argument is the counter, and if you don't want one the leading argument can be null.
 Following arguments are parameters.

+## Outgoing

+I'm not using arrays much.
+I've never used them, actually.
+They are parallel.
+I'm more likely to use a `forEach` to do something in parallel.